 Potential Occupational Titles

-Potential occupational titles for this program include, but are not limited to, registered nurse.
+Potential occupational titles for this program include, but are not limited to, dental hygienist.

 A minimum of 120.00 semester credit hours is required for graduation.